 An 80,000 word thesis would take nine hours to present.
 Your time limit ...
 Three minutes.

 The Three Minute Thesis (3MT) competition celebrates the exciting research conducted by PhD students.
 Developed by the University of Queensland, the exercise cultivates students’ academic, presentation and research communication skills.

 Participants are judged on the ability to effectively convey the essence and importance of their research in an engaging way to a non-specialist audience in just three minutes, with one PowerPoint slide.
 A panel of judges will determine the first, second and third place prize winners.

 Eligible doctoral students may enter the 3MT competition by participating in a 3MT Preliminary Competition in November.
 Registered participants in the “3MT prelims” will present their three-minute pitch and one static slide to a panel of judges.
 All participants will benefit by receiving feedback from audience reactors after their pitch.
 Judging will be based upon the same criteria used in the 3MT finals.
-Winners of the 3MT prelims will receive additional training and go on to compete for cash awards in the 3MT finals.
+Winners of the 3MT prelims will receive additional training and go on to compete for cash awards in the 3MT finals on March 13, 2020.